Tencent/omi/packages/omim/docs/src/docs/en/to.md

 ## To

-Animation anything with m-to tag.
+Animate anything with m-to tag.

 ## Usage in Omi